Please click on the sections below for more detail on the following procedures:

 Southern Rural Water does not tolerate improper conduct.
 Neither does it tolerate reprisals being taken against those who come forward to disclose such improper conduct.

-Compliance with the Protected Disclosures Act 2012
+Compliance with the Pubic Interest Disclosure Act 2012

-What is a ‘protected disclosure’?
+What is a ‘Public interest disclosure’?

 SRW is a “public body” for the purposes of the Act.